papis/papis/doc/source/info_file.rst

 document for the ``papis open`` command.
 The ``files`` field should be formatted as a YAML list.

-For instance, if are storing papers with papis, then you most probably would like to store author and title in there like this:
+For instance, if are storing papers with Papis, then you most probably would like to store author and title in there like this:

 .. code:: yaml